-Regional municipalities require new developments to retain stormwater on site, up to a 10- or 25-year design storm, using methods found in the Yakima Regional Stormwater Manual.
+Regional municipalities require new developments to retain stormwater on site, up to a 10- or 25-year design storm depending on watershed, using methods found in the Yakima Regional Stormwater Manual.
 To obtain short or long subdivision approval, proposed development projects in Yakima County require a site drainage plan demonstrating how stormwater will be retained and infiltrated on site (County Ordinance 12.10.250).
-For building projects over 4,000 square feet in Sunnyside, a professional architect or engineer must prepare a stormwater disposal system to obtain a building permit.

-Ordinances were adopted in February 2010 as follows:
+Ordinances were adopted and revised as follows:

 Jurisdiction Date Adopted Ordinance/Resolution Number

 Yakima County February 16, 2010 1-2010

-City of Selah August 11, 2016 1768

-City of Sunnyside February 8, 2010 2010-3

-City of Union Gap February 8, 2010 2660
+Yakima County July 18, 2017 3-2016

+Yakima County December 17, 2022 8-2022

-1. The co-permittees will review construction project plans that require post-construction stormwater BMPs identified in the ordinance adopted in §S5.B.5.a. of the permit.
-2. The co-permittees will conduct annual training sessions for post-construction plan review staff as needed, depending on staff turnover.
+1. Yakima County will review construction project plans that require post-construction stormwater BMPs identified in the ordinance adopted in §S5.B.5.a. of the permit.
+2. Yakima County will conduct annual training sessions for post-construction plan review staff as needed, depending on staff turnover.
+3. Yakima County revised the post-construction stormwater management ordinance by the deadline of December 31, 2022.

 1. Record the number of post-construction stormwater control plans received, reviewed and approved/disapproved by staff.
 2. Document training events.
-Include number of employees, class rosters, locations.
+Include dates, names of employees in attendance, activity/course descriptions, and location.

-- Number of post-construction site plans reviewed and approved in 2018.
+- Number of post-construction site plans reviewed and approved in 2022.